The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 You should communicate with your raid group to determine whether or not you should use Standard Step on your Doll as it requires coordination for feed strategies.

 The Jagd Doll has about 164,000 HP, so it is important to know where the damage on your Doll is coming from.
 When the Doll spawns, you need to do a GCD on your Doll to tag it.
-You should tap the Doll with either Cascade, Reverse Cascade, or Fountain then switch back (if you are doing 1 > 3 > 2 > 4 before the dolls spawn, you’ll always be able to do one of these 3 GCDs over Fountainfall or Saber Dance).
-Then, you can switch back to Living Liquid / Liquid Hand for 4 GCDs before Standard Step comes off cooldown.
+You should tap the Doll with either Cascade, Reverse Cascade, or Fountain then switch back (if you are doing 1 > 3 > 2 > 4 before the dolls spawn, you’ll always be able to do one of these three GCDs over Fountainfall or Saber Dance).
+Then, you can switch back to Living Liquid / Liquid Hand for four GCDs before Standard Step comes off cooldown.
 After you use Standard Finish on your Doll, you can react to whether you got a Crit, DH, or Crit+DH on the Standard Finish and adjust for how many GCDs you need to do to bring the Doll down below 25% HP.
 Saber Dance should never be used on the Doll because you will miss out on significant cleave potential of Saber Dance on Living Liquid and Liquid Hand together.
 Additionally, it does a high amount of potency and can potentially overkill the Doll if it Crits and/or DH.
 Additionally, Feathers should be saved as much as possible for Fan Dance II that can be used to hit both Living Liquid and Liquid Hand.

 Regarding Crit/DH variance, here is an attempt log of my Doll being overkilled by about 1200 damage.
 Our group’s strategy included our WHM using Assize to help with AoE heals while the Dolls were still alive so the damage from Assize had to be factored into my Doll planning.
-This attempt shows me using Cascade, Fountain, and then I switched back to Living Liquid / Liquid Hand to do 3 GCDs before Standard Step came back up.
+This attempt shows me using Cascade, Fountain, and then I switched back to Living Liquid / Liquid Hand to do three GCDs before Standard Step came back up.
 I also had two auto attacks on the Doll along and the WHM’s Assize hit the Doll as well.

 ![](https://cdn.discordapp.com/attachments/458951851610734595/890378324659019776/unknown.png)

 On this log, you can see the Fountain (DH), the Standard Finish (Crit + DH), and the Assize (Crit) and ended up leading to an overkill of 1200 damage.
 Therefore, doing a Cascade + Fountain + Standard Finish can potentially be too much damage on the Doll if a WHM is using Assize as well.
-Therefore, doing 1 GCD to tag the Doll (either Cascade, Reverse Cascade, or Fountain depending on where you are with single target GCDs at that point in the fight) and then switching back to Living Liquid / Liquid Hand while waiting for Standard Step to come off cooldown, and then adjust how many GCDs you do on your Doll after Standard Finish goes off based on whether it Crit, DH’ed, or both.
+Therefore, doing one GCD to tag the Doll (either Cascade, Reverse Cascade, or Fountain depending on where you are with single target GCDs at that point in the fight) and then switching back to Living Liquid / Liquid Hand while waiting for Standard Step to come off cooldown, and then adjust how many GCDs you do on your Doll after Standard Finish goes off based on whether it Crit, DH’ed, or both.
 This will mean having to do anywhere between zero and four extra GCDs after the Standard Finish on the Doll in order to bring it down to right below 25%.

-If you do not have a WHM using Assize at this point in the fight, you can do 2 GCDs on the Doll before switching back to Living Liquid / Liquid Hand.
+If you do not have a WHM using Assize at this point in the fight, you can do two GCDs on the Doll before switching back to Living Liquid / Liquid Hand.

 Here are some clips showing this strategy in action:\
 [Jagd Doll (Standard Finish Crit + DH)](https://www.twitch.tv/ringabel_ffxiv/clip/SavageLovelyKangarooPraiseIt)\
 [Jagd Doll (Standard Finish no Crit nor DH)](https://clips.twitch.tv/AbnegateCrowdedOilDAESuppy)

-## Post 2nd Cascade:
+## Post Second Cascade:

 If you kept Standard Step off cooldown since the beginning of the fight (including using it on the Jagd Doll), Standard Step will come off cooldown precisely when you have to disengage from the boss to bait Sluice.
-This means you do not have to interrupt your AoE combo despite disengaging the boss, because you can use those 2 GCDs to do a Standard Step instead.
+This means you do not have to interrupt your AoE combo despite disengaging the boss, because you can use those two GCDs to do a Standard Step instead.

 Try to save 50+ Esprit towards the end of the phase for your Brute Justice / Cruise Chaser reopener so that you can do Technical Finish (Devilment) > Saber Dance (Flourish).